hadley/tidy-data/reviews/response.md

 > because additional cleaning was performed.
 Similar comments apply to the
 > other datasets in the paper.
 (R3)

+I think including the code in the paper would make it too long, but they are all available at the paper website at https://github.com/hadley/tidy-data

 > Section 3.5: I feel the examples in this section need to be explained in
 > more detail.
 The referenced external links contain a large number of files,
 > and it's not really clear which files are relevant to the discussion in this
 > section.
 (R3)

+I've added a brief snippet of R code to illustrate how you might tackle this.

 > Section 4.1: "Compare this to the difficulty of combining datasets stored in
 > arrays; these typically require painstaking alignment before matrix